 It features a tube that keeps the seeds contained, protecting the food from moisture.
 The feeder’s base has perforations that help with airflow.
 “This helps protect the seeds from dangerous bacteria and fungus growth.
 It also holds a reasonable amount of seed — enough to last a day or two,” adds Tech Gear Lab.

-At about $70 on Amazon, this Brome feeder attracts smaller birds like finches, titmice and chickadees.
+What birdies will come flying to this feeder?
+The Brome feeder attracts smaller birds like finches, titmice and chickadees.
 Reviewers do note it’s harder to clean.

 3. Nature’s Way Cedar Platform Tray Bird Feeder

-For under $25, The Spruce calls this the ‘best platform’ feeder adding that it’s “ideal for attracting all sizes of birds to your yard.
+For an affordable price, The Spruce calls this the “best platform” feeder adding that it’s “ideal for attracting all sizes of birds to your yard.
 The cedar platform is coated with a water-based protective stain, which provides resistance to rot and insects.”

 “The feeder works best in a sheltered area, like a covered patio, to protect the seeds from rain,” points out Bob Vila.
 Two things to consider; this feeder isn’t squirrel-proof and it doesn’t come with the hardware to hang it with.